pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/create-model/create-model.md

 7. Enter *weblogic/Welcome1%* as `Username/Password`, then click *Login*.
 You can see, we have WebLogic Server version *12.2.1.3.0*.
     ![Login Admin Console](images/LoginAdminConsole.png)

-8. To view available servers, click *Environment* -> *Servers*.
+8. To view available servers, expand *Environment* and click *Servers*.
 You can see, we have one dynamic clusters with 5 managed servers.
     ![View Servers](images/ViewServers.png)

-9. To view the datasources, click *Services* -> *Data Sources*.
+9. To view the datasources, expand *Services* and click *Data Sources*.
     ![View Datasources](images/ViewDatasources.png)

 10. To view the deployed application, click *Deployment*.
 You can see, we have *opdemo* as deployed application.